8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 A 6-degree win.
 The 6-degree win turned into 6 milestone fund allocations.
 I'll try and put off selling anything for as long as possible.
 In part because they're all equity funds in what I'll call the Mark 1.1 portfolio, so there shouldn't be drastic performance changes.
 Further, I'm trying to avoid selling things in general.
 Finally, I really don't want to sell anything that's down.

-I used the spreadsheet to work toward being between the low and high guardrails for the 3 funds.
+I used the spreadsheet to step my way toward being between the low and high guardrails for the 3 funds.

 Milestone 1: